SOC 2 Readiness Assessment: Ensuring Your Organization is Prepared

 3. On-Site Evaluation and Process Review

-4. Develop a Detailed Remediation Plan
+4. Develop a Remediation Plan

 The Importance of a SOC 2 Readiness Assessment